-A Veteran who entered active duty in the U.S. Armed Forces in Texas; or designated Texas as Home of Record; and is a Texas resident, is eligible for the Hazlewood Act benefits including tuition and some fees.
-They must also have an honorable discharge from the service.
+A Veteran who entered active duty in the U.S. Armed Forces in Texas, or designated Texas as Home of Record and is a current Texas resident, is eligible for the Hazlewood Act benefits including tuition and some fees.
+They must have served at least 181 days of active duty serviced and also have an honorable discharge from the service.
 Hazlewood benefits may be assigned and/or transferred to the veteran's children.
-To be eligible, individuals must currently be residents of Texas or must have been residents of Texas at the time they entered the armed forces or listed Texas as the home of record.

-In order to qualify for benefits under the Hazelwood Act, the veteran must file the following documents with the Student Financial Services Office:
+In order to qualify for benefits under the 50Hazelwood Act, the veteran must file the following documents with the Student Financial Services Office:

 - 1. A copy of the DD214. - 2.
-A complete transcript of college and military transcripts prior to the end of the first semester. - A signed document disclosing the number of semester credit hours funded by Hazelwood Act. - 4.
-Hazelwood Application
+A complete transcript of college and military transcripts prior to the end of the first semester of registration. - 3.
+A signed document disclosing the number of semester credit hours funded by Hazelwood Act. - 4.
+Hazelwood Application. - 5.
+Maintain a minimum GPA of 2.0 and follow Student Financial Services Satisfactory Academic Progress Policy.